 There remain three buildings at risk in Chorley with the condition of these buildings showing some improvement in recent years.
-Structural works are in an advanced state at Bank Hall, Bretherton, which are due to be completed by the end of the 2018/19 financial year, at which stage it can then be removed from register.
+Structural works are in an advanced state at Bank Hall, Bretherton, which are due to be completed by September 2019 with internal fit out following, at which stage it can then be removed from the register.
 There are also two scheduled monuments at risk at Ingrave Farm and Bretters Farm.

-In Preston, the Church of St George the Martyr and Preston 7th Day Adventist Church, Avenham Lane remain on the Heritage at Risk Register.
-The Wing of Former Barton Old Hall, Jepps Lane and Fishergate Hill remain on the list.
+In Preston, the Church of St George the Martyr, the Wing of Former Barton Old Hall, Jepps Lane and Fishergate Hill remain on the list, whilst Preston 7th day Adventist Church (Category F) and Jepps Lane (Category C) have been removed from the register